jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: killing self after level end with conserve cheat: https://steamcommunity.com/app/1618380/discussions/0/3766733548885838682/
 - **BIG BUG**, if teammate goes through portal without ending their turn, the other player is stuck
   - if I'm out of stamina
-- Poison stuck at 4 on summoner
 - Deathmason missing picture in summon spell
-- how to better update servers without kicking people off??
-- DOT for staying in liquid at the end of a turn
-- todo refactor duplicated code about flying scroll pickups
 - if you die and allies carry you to the next level the enemies get a turn before you do
 - fix mana steal making mana out of nowhere
-- "10 poison damage" doesn't account for debilitate, it does 20 but says 10
-- when mana vamp removes your max mana it shouldn't also remove overflow
 - Update deathmason description to explain his abilities
 - Make spells always target via IDs after they are sent over the network
   - including the first spell.
 You can test this by making a multiplayer game, moving an enemy to a different location via the console to simulate a desync, then casting on that enemy on the client that is desynced.
 The spell should still trigger and select all the same targets, whether it's a simple "slash" or a bunch of targeting spells, it should be releative to the caster